princek0/GramiraML/README.md

 ## Project Structure

 - `main.py` - Keyboard monitoring and main application logic
-- `api_server.py` - FastAPI server for text processing
 - `text_processor.py` - Text selection and clipboard operations
-- `api_client.py` - API communication client
 - `command_parser.py` - Text parsing and prompt formatting
-- `ollama_client.py` - Ollama API integration
+- `ollama_client.py` - Direct Ollama API integration

 ## How It Works

 1. **Keyboard Monitoring**: The application monitors all keyboard input globally using the `keyboard` library
 2. **Trigger Detection**: When "@@fix" is detected, the current text is selected and copied
-3. **API Processing**: The text is sent to the FastAPI server
+3. **Text Processing**: The text is parsed and sent directly to Ollama for processing
-4. **AI Correction**: The server uses Ollama to process and correct the text
-5. **Text Replacement**: The corrected text is pasted back into the original location
+4. **Text Replacement**: The corrected text is pasted back into the original location

 ## Requirements

 ```
-fastapi
-pydantic
 requests
 keyboard==0.13.5
 uiautomation==2.0.18